Vertical Aerospace to go public in $2.2 billion SPAC deal

 Analysts say a key question is how long it will take for the new electric aircraft to be certified by aviation authorities.

-Europe's top regulator said last month the region could see the first flying taxis enter service as early as 2024. (https://reut.rs/3cyehAh)
+Europe's top regulator said last month the region could see the first flying taxis enter service as early as 2024. (reut.rs/3cyehAh)

-Vertical will be listed on the New York Stock Exchange under the ticker 'EVTL', following a deal with Broadstone Acquisition Corp (BSN.N).
+Vertical will be listed on the New York Stock Exchange under the ticker ‘EVTL’, following a deal with Broadstone Acquisition Corp.
 The deal is expected to close in the second half of 2021.

-American Airlines and Avolon, as well as Honeywell and Rolls-Royce (RR.L), have invested in Vertical via a private investment in public equity transaction, the company said.
+American Airlines and Avolon, as well as Honeywell and Rolls-Royce, have invested in Vertical via a private investment in public equity transaction, the company said.

 Microsoft’s venture fund M12, investment manager 40 North and venture capital firm Rocket Internet SE are also some of Vertical’s investors, the company said.